 AKI AORA 2019 Edition 3 : AKA YA/HERE ALREADY

-This year’s edition will be curated by Founder Sally Montes and Guest London-based curator Sasha Galitzine.
-This year’s invited artists are Nabil Yanai, Liz Misterio and Unx from Invasorix collective (MEX), Wendy Cabrera Rubio (MEX) and Josue Mejía (MEX), Fallen Fruit (USA) and Sebastian Terrones (MEX).
-Guest speakers and performers for the public programme include Esther Regueira/ Manifesta Biennial (Curator, Writer, Spain), Alyssa Nitchun Creative Time, Curator, Writer (USA), Interspecifics Artists and participants of AKI AORA 2018 (MEX), Benjamin Lee Ritchie Handler, Artist (USA), Beckett Gooking (USA) and Dorothee Dupree (MEX) (TBC).
+Stay tuned on our page for details on each event.
+This year’s edition will be curated by artist Sally Montes and London-based Guest Curator Sasha Galitzine.
+We have invited back Nabil Yanai, Liz Misterio and Unx from Invasorix collective (MEX) to build on their research from last year and are excited to welcome new residents: Wendy Cabrera Rubio (MEX) and Josué Mejía (MEX), Fallen Fruit (USA) and Sebastian Terrones (MEX).
+In addition we have some fabulous speakers and performers during our public programme including Ana Gabriela Garcia Terremoto Magazine (MEX), Alyssa Nitchun Creative Time, Curator, Writer (USA), Benjamin Lee Ritchie Handler, Artist (USA) and S. Beckett Gookin (USA).

 This edition: ‘AKA YA’ proclaims assertively that we are ‘Here already’ an immediate response to the HERE and NOW that AKI AORA´s name has consistently implied since its first edition in January 2017.